thiagohrcosta/Caesar-Cipher-Python/README.md

     CMD  ["python",  "app/main.py"]

-To run just download this project and run the follow commands:  `docker build -t caesar-cipher .`  then run `docker run -it caesar-ciper`. )
+To run just download this project and run the follow commands:  `docker build -t caesar-cipher .`  then run `docker run -it caesar-cipher`. )